natewoodward/natewoodward.github.io/_posts/2019-12-02-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 #### Label

 The `Label` config option lets you set a label that's used in the service name, metrics (a.k.a. perfdata), and status detail (a.k.a. description) of the check's output.
-Most people probably won't need to ever use this configuration option.
+Most people won't ever need to use this configuration option.

 The `Label` option is best explained by describing how `check_jvm_memory` does its thing.
 Internally, it gets its data using a `jstat` command similar to the one shown below.